-While the Statement of Regulatory Approach also explains that the ESC may issue a determination detailing the form and content of sufficient supporting information required to be submitted as part of the rebalancing application, the ESC has informed PoM that it has elected not to do so for this 2021-22 application.
+The ESC may issue a determination detailing the form and content of sufficient supporting information required to be submitted as part of the rebalancing application, however it has elected not to do so for this 2021-22 application.

 Appendix A sets out a compliance checklist that cross-references to where in this application and its supporting materials the requirements of the Pricing Order have been addressed.